Smilegate Pangyo headquarters in Bundang-gu, Seongnam, Gyeonggi Province. /Courtesy of Smilegate

-According to the audit report on the 14th, Smilegate's revenue for the 2024 fiscal year was 1.4365 trillion won, down 5.6% from a year earlier.
-Operating profit fell 30.1% to 359.8 billion won, and net profit dropped 36.1% to 302.3 billion won.
+According to an audit report on the 14th, Smilegate's sales for fiscal 2024 were 1.4365 trillion won, down 5.6% from a year earlier.
+Operating profit fell 30.1% to 359.8 billion won, and net profit decreased 36.1% to 302.3 billion won.

 However, the company has not offered a separate position on future capital market plans or investment strategy.